ssusnic/Machine-Learning-Doodle-Recognition/README.md

-## Tutorial Topics

-This project is divided into the following 8 parts:

-* Part 1: Project Setup
-* Part 2: Getting Data
-* Part 3: Building the Model
-* Part 4: Training the Model
-* Part 5: Predicting Samples
-* Part 6: Drawing Doodles
-* Part 7: Recognizing Doodles
-* Part 8: Adding More Doodle Categories

-Each part contains a video and a fully commented source code so you can easily follow the game development step by step.

 ## Running the Game

 To play this game locally, you need to run it in a browser using a local web server as follows: